|

 the

-antenna feeds are mounted on the central body.
+antenna feeds are mounted on the central blade.

 other SA-5 battery components, the 5N62 Square Pair FMCW radar is